martinus/robin-hood-hashing/README.md

 * 2 times faster lookup than std::unordered_map
 * 2.6 times less memory usage than std::unordered_map

+EDIT: Be aware that this implementation currently is buggy.
+Use with care!

 All benchmarks done with Visual Studio 2015, Update 3, 64 bit.

 See detailed description of the different variants here: